WarpWing/Blog/src/content/posts/introduction.md

 ![image](https://github.com/WarpWing/blog/assets/28925758/64711169-8215-40d4-9135-3b67a5581e3c)

 Full transparency, I will say that those numbers may be inaccurate because Cloudflare's Web Analytics only retain up to 30 days (see above image).
-SkyCrypt often averages 6-8 TB a month, 7-8 TB at it's apex from 2020-2021.
+SkyCrypt often averages 6-8 TB a month, 7-8 TB from 2020-2021.

 Regardless, if you find my blogs interesting or the topics exciting, feel free to stick around!